 - a.
 Help instill in the student a sense of appropriate attire and grooming for various occasions and circumstances. - b.
 Reflect respect for themselves, one another, the faculty and staff, and the educational goals of Bosco Tech. - c.
 Create a sense of identity among the students. - d.
-Prevent students from identifying with, or feeling threatened by, attire or grooming associated with disruptive or negative influences. - e.
-To establish a level of professionalism that will enable students to transition into the workforce as adults. - f.
-To identify intruders and keep the campus safe.
+Prevent students from identifying with, or feeling threatened by, attire or grooming associated with disruptive or negative influences.

+e.
+To establish a level of professionalism that will enable students to transition into the workforce as adults.

 Parental Responsibility: It is the responsibility of parent(s) to see that their son complies with the dress and grooming policies listed in this handbook.
-Students are expected to be in dress code from 7:30 AM to 3:05 PM, whether they are in class or not, unless otherwise directed by the school administration.
-Make sure the student's name is on all items brought to campus (books, bags, clothes, etc.).
+Students are expected to be in dress code from 7:30 AM to 3:05 PM whether they are in class or not, unless otherwise directed by the school administration.